contact MEND

 Depression is also near impossible not to talk about.
 Especially in the middle of it.
 I’ve tried to not speak of it, too, and that also feels like a great disservice.

-But this is where art shows up.
+And sometimes this is where art shows up.